|

 Which one gives out the most heat?

-The heat output depends on the size of the chimenea and the amount of fuel burned.
-Fundamentally the heat out = the fuel in, simply more fuel more heat.
-From a performance point of view Mexican fire clay models have the best combustion characteristics and will burn fuel to fine ash.
+The heat output depends on the size of the chimenea or fire bowl and the amount of fuel used.
+Essentially, the more fuel is used, the bigger the fire, the more heat output.
+More fuel is more heat.
+From a performance point of view Mexican fire clay models have the best combustion characteristics and will burn fuel to fine ash with almost no residue.

-Cast iron and steel chimeneas will burn wood, charcoal and coal, but remember if the chimenea becomes very hot then the paint will burn off.
-Stove paint is heat resistant up 600 degrees C, but it is not fire proof – fire proof paint does not exist.
+Cast iron and steel chimeneas or fire bowls will burn wood, charcoal and coal, but remember if the chimenea becomes very hot then the paint will burn off.
+The heat-resistant paint used is resistant up 600 degrees C, but it is not fire proof – fire proof paint does not exist.
 If the paint burns off, the surface will rust.

 Which needs the most maintenance?